Renewed battle over using fetal tissue in medical research

 The administration's new review of whether taxpayer dollars are being properly spent on fetal tissue research has raised alarms among medical investigators, who fear their work will be stopped to satisfy anti-abortion activists.

-Under Sec.
-Alex Azar, the Health and Human Services Department says it is trying to balance "pro-life" and "pro-science" imperatives in its ongoing audit of fetal tissue research.
+Under Secretary Alex Azar, the Health and Human Services Department says it is trying to balance "pro-life" and "pro-science" imperatives in its ongoing audit of fetal tissue research.

 Azar's office said in a statement that the National Institutes of Health put a pause on procurement of new human fetal tissue in the fall, after the audit was announced.
 The department says research with fetal tissue already on hand was allowed to proceed, and that it never intended to stop research.
 The HHS statement left open the possibility of procuring new fetal tissue to prevent research projects from being interrupted.